Last Updated: December 08, 2023

 - Different processes/requirements to enable changes to Class A and B airspace versus changes to Class C, D and E?

-- The difficulty of industry to equip to meet 2023 deadline
+- The difficulty of industry to equip to meet 2023 and 2024 deadlines.

 - Lack of Cost-Benefit analysis for the aviation community